Dulwich High School of Visual Arts and Design: History

 The school officially became a Visual Arts and Design High School in 2003 as the first visual arts and design high school in New South Wales.

 School facilities

 The campus is located on Seaview Street, Dulwich Hill off Marrickville Road.
 The campus has gardens, a paved playground, a grass oval, and a school vegetable garden.
 The various faculties within the school are located in different areas ranging from A to I Block including a covered basketball court (COLA) and a gymnasium located near the school canteen area.

 There are various murals around the school produced by the "Street Art Club" as well as artwork displayed around the corridors and foyer areas.
 The school library provides a relaxed environment.
 The Visual Arts specialty building built in 2004, features specially designed visual arts studios, a digital media/computer room equipped with design software, an art gallery, and a sculpture garden.
 There are two additional art classrooms, a senior students' Body of Work Studio, and artist-in-residence room, a ceramics room, and photographic darkroom facilities.
-The office of Artexpress is also situated on the school campus.